Wrongful Termination

 Enter description text here.
 Lorem ipsum dolor sit amet, consectetur adipiscing.
 Quo incidunt ullamco.

-Many people think that if they are fired unfairly without proper warning, or by an abusive, arrogant, mean-spirited boss, they have a legal claim for wrongful termination.
-Unfortunately, that is always not true.
+Many people think that if they are fired unfairly without proper warning, or by an abusive, arrogant, mean-spirited boss (of whom there are unfortunately plenty in this country), they have a legal claim for wrongful termination.
+Unfortunately, that is not always the case.

 Info Box

-There are certain situations where wrongful termination is certainly valid and can be met with a lawsuit.
-For detailed information on how we can help you build a case, fill out our online contact form today.
+There are certain situations where wrongful termination is not only "wrongful" but also illegal and should be met with a lawsuit.
+For detailed information on how we can help you evaluate your case, fill out our online contact form today.

 What Is Considered Wrongful Termination in New Jersey?

-To determine where you stand, you should consult with experienced and knowledgeable wrongful termination / employment lawyers in NJ.
-You want someone who can sit with you and determine whether your claim for wrongful termination qualifies.
+To determine where you stand, you should consult with experienced and knowledgeable wrongful termination/employment lawyers in NJ.
+You want someone who knows the law; has years of experience in litigating employment cases for employees; and will sit with you and determine whether your claim for wrongful termination qualifies as actionable under the law.

-We will help you determine whether your employer was violating New Jersey Law Against Discrimination.
-Our attorneys will also reference the many other state and federal laws under which relief can be sought.
+For example, we will help you determine whether your employer was violating New Jersey Law Against Discrimination when it terminated your employment.
+Our team will also review with you the many other state and federal laws under which relief can be sought.

 How Do You Prove Wrongful Termination?